virtengine/docs.virtengine.com/_posts/v1.5/0-getting-started/what-is-virtengine-cloud-platform.md

 * Host it in your own backyard.

-#PaaS - Vertice
+#PaaS - VirtEngine

 An open source PaaS with packages for all the distros.

 ** Wee have a SaaS offering, if you are hungry**

-*Vertice* is our application orchestrator that helps you to manage and orchestrate apps services, containers in your own cloud.
+*VirtEngine* is our application orchestrator that helps you to manage and orchestrate apps services, containers in your own cloud.

 #Datacenter Automation